 Will the Power Plate Vibration Machine alone increase your bone density?
 Is the Power Plate a good exercise routine for people with osteoporosis?

 I recently wrote an article on Whole Body Vibration (WBV) platforms.
 Recent research indicates that using a low intensity vibration will improve the health and quality of your bone, while high intensity whole body vibration platforms like the Power Plate are a risk to bone health.

-Since the PPVP is a Whole Body Vibration (WBV) platform, I assumed that using it, like all other WBV platforms, would not improve the density or quality of the user’s bone and potentially cause health risks.
+The PPVP is a high intensity Whole Body Vibration (WBV) platform.
+I assumed that using it, like all other WBV platforms, would not improve the density or quality of the user’s bone and potentially cause health risks.

 Power Plate and Bone Density

 However, the company claims on its website that “Power Plate training leads to a significant increase in hip area bone density”.
 They refer to a study (1) published in 2004 in the Journal of Bone and Mineral Research to support this statement.